hdShang/arxiv-daily/docs/cs-RO/2025-10-16/papers/251014643v1-generative-models-from-and-for-sampling-based-mpc-a-bootstrapped-app.md

 ---
 layout: default
-title: Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation
+title: "Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation"
 ---

 # Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation